rhelmer/status/README.md

     - Push may not be appropriate here - a faster TCP/UDP poll might be doable
     - keep current (generally 24h poll) approach in-place, but also check early if an update message comes through.
-    - services which could probably use this:
-      - Blocklist
-      - Safebrowsing
-      - Add-ons (system and from AMO, probably not author-hosted updates)
-        - "author-hosted updates" being non-AMO external sites that add-on authors can host themselves - these probably would not use the push service.
-      - Application
   - telemetry for system add-ons
     - Why not UITelemetry from inside extensions?
       - http://gecko.readthedocs.io/en/latest/browser/browser/UITelemetry.html